packetcat/mastodon-documentation/Running-Mastodon/Production-Guide.md

 ```

 Now that [`rbenv`](https://github.com/rbenv/rbenv) and [`ruby-build`](https://github.com/rbenv/ruby-build) are installed, we will install the
-[Ruby](https://github.com/rails/rails) version that [Mastodon](https://github.com/tootsuite/mastodon/) uses.
+[Ruby](https://github.com/rails/rails) version which [Mastodon](https://github.com/tootsuite/mastodon/) uses.
 That version will also need to be enabled.

 To enable [Ruby](https://github.com/rails/rails), run: